 The Google Play prep flow is split into the practical areas a solo creator usually needs to think through:

-- Privacy, data safety, and account deletion: personal data, location, background location, data sharing, deletion support, and data-safety notes.
+- Privacy, data safety, and account deletion: personal data, location, background location, data sharing, encryption-in-transit, deletion support, and data-safety notes.

 That structure is intentionally closer to the real Play submission pain points than the public listing form is.